Legacy Foundation MTB Trail 100 and MTB Camp Registration Spots Available!

 This is it, the race of all races.
 One hundred miles across the high-altitude, extreme terrain of the Colorado Rockies, this event was created for only the most determined athletes.
 Starting at 10,152 feet and climbing to 12,424 feet, you’ll be challenged to catch your breath — while the views try to take it away.

 You may register for the LT100 MTB Lottery as an individual or a group.
 A maximum of eight family members, friends or teammates can click the group registration option.
 Group members will register individually, however using the exact group name to signify being part of a group.
-This will guarantee that either your entire group will be successful in the lottery or not.
+This will mean that either your entire group will be successful in the lottery or not.
 Assuring no one will be left out!
-Please note that if a member of your group has completed the LT100 MTB under the designated sub-12 cutoff seven or more times or they have volunteered 10+ hours in the 2015 season they will be forfeiting their guaranteed entry.
+Please note that if a member of your group has completed the LT100 MTB under the designated sub-12 hour cut-off seven or more times or they have volunteered 10+ hours in the 2016 season they will be forfeiting their guaranteed entry.

 If unsuccessful in the lottery process and you still wish to participate in the LT100 MTB, please check out some of the options below:

-Led by the best of the best, the Camp of Champions could be your entry into the LT100 MTB.
+Led by the best of the best, the Leadville Trail 100 MTB Camp could be your entry into the LT100 MTB.
 Register for the camp packaged with a LT100 MTB entry and you have a guaranteed spot into the sold-out race.
 As a camp participant, you will ride every mile of the LT100 course while paying special attention to the most grueling sections to help get you ready for your August race.

 Blueprint for Athletes Leadville Stage Race